 For the best scenery, head for Bradford Reservation.
 This five-mile trail offers views of the Tinkers Creek Gorge, Ohio’s most magnificent canyon.
 Short spurs off the main trail will also take you to Bridal Veil Falls and the Hemlock Creek Loop Trail.

-By any measure, the Grand Canyon is a pet friendly national park!
+The Grand Canyon is another of our favorite dog friendly national parks!
 Located in northern Arizona, you and your pup are welcome to enjoy all 13 miles of the South Rim Trail trail at the Grand Canyon.

 Skirting the edge of the canyon, the path is easy to navigate, but remember that the high elevation and dry climate can lead to dehydration.
 Even if you’re only planning a short stroll, bring plenty of water and a collapsible bowl.